Co-Founder-MSN, RN, APRN-CNP

 During this time he worked as a staff nurse with medical/surgical, orthopedic, oncology and hospice patients.
 Upon graduation he was awarded the department’s Outstanding Graduate Student Award.
 During his studies, he and his former wife bought a 2-flat apartment in the Lincoln Square neighborhood of Chicago.
 There he installed a keyhole bed permaculture garden with an herb spiral and planted several multigraft fruit trees.
 As their previous relationships were ending, he and Christine met on Green Singles and bonded over a shared dream that they each had been cultivating independently.
 After Christine drove out from Cleveland to visit him in Chicago, it was clear to them both that something bigger had brought them together.

-After working for over 4 years in the nursing homes and serving as the Clinical Lead for a group of a dozen nurse practitioners at UH’s Center for Lifelong Health, and after the birth of Michael and Christine’s second child, he pursued an opportunity in primary care for 2 years, before eventually returning to his nursing home work, again drawn by his interest in serving the well-being of our elders.
+After working for over 4 years in the nursing homes and serving as the Clinical Lead for a group of a dozen nurse practitioners, and after the birth of Michael and Christine’s second child, he pursued an opportunity in primary care for 2 years, before eventually returning to his nursing home work, again drawn by his interest in serving the well-being of our elders.
 He also was recruited to work for Lakeland Community College as a med-surg clinical instructor.
 Then, suddenly, an additional 98 acre property contiguous with their original homestead came up for sale.
 With a lot of help, they purchased the property, which would soon become known as Resilient Acres.